16 million people visit Amsterdam each year for its tulips, cheese, windmills, and a notoriously open approach to everything.

 - Best Mid-Range Hotel: The Exchange – Fashion meets architecture in this central hotel on Damrak overlooking Amsterdam’s early 20th-century Stock Exchange.

 - Best Budget Hotel: Meeting Point – Basic hostel on lively Warmoesstraat bordering the Red Light District.
 Free WiFi.

 Top Things to do in the Historic District

 Amsterdam Central Station is the city’s main public transportation hub.

 Virtually all GVB trams and buses start their route in front of the station, which faces the historic center.

 Most also stop at Dam Square in the center of town.

-Once renowned for radical politics and rowdy sing-a-longs, the Jordaan has evolved over decades of gentrification into an upscale neighborhood for arty professionals.
+Once renowned for radical politics and rowdy sing-a-longs, the Jordaan has evolved over decades of gentrification from a working-class area into an upscale neighborhood for arty professionals.

 Beginning at Brouwersgracht just west of Central Station, the Jordaan arches around the western Canal Ring between Prinsengracht and Lijnbaansgracht, ending at Leidsegracht.